 2Note that this is not an assumption.
 The fact that a SM-like Higgs signal in the $\gamma\gamma$ and ZZ modes is even visible at the LHC tells us that the widths of any contributing Higgs boson must be very small, at most of order a few MeV as for the SM Higgs.
 Interference effects are negligible in this case unless one has extreme degeneracy of the two states.
-Our NMSSM scan points generally have $m{h_2}-m{h_1}>50$ MeV for which interference effects are at most a fraction of a percent.
+Our NMSSM scan points generally have $m{h_2} - m{h_1} > 50$ MeV for which interference effects are at most a fraction of a percent.

-3In other models, more (or fewer) R^h 's could be independent and more (or fewer) double ratios compared to those defined below could be useful/independent.
-In the Higgs-radion mixing model custodial symmetry is violated, leading to more independent R^h 's.
-For example, $R^h{gg}(WW) \neq R{gg}(ZZ)$ and $R^h{VH}(X) \neq R^h{VBF}(X)$.
+3In other models, more (or fewer) R^{h} 's could be independent and more (or fewer) double ratios compared to those defined below could be useful/independent.
+In the Higgs-radion mixing model custodial symmetry is violated, leading to more independent R^{h} 's.
+For example, $R^{h}{gg}(WW) \neq R{gg}(ZZ)$ and $R^{h}{VH}(X) \neq R^{h}{VBF}(X)$.

 each of which should be unity if only a single Higgs boson is present but, due to the non-factorizing nature of the sum in Eq.
 (7.4), are generally expected to deviate from 1 if two (or more) Higgs bosons are contributing to the net h signals.
 This occurs because the h_1 and h_2 will in general have different relative production rates in the VBF and gg fusion channels for one or more final states.
 One can check that in a doublets+singlets model all other double ratios that are equal to unity for single Higgs exchange are not independent of the above three.
 Of course, the above three double ratios are not all independent.
-Which will be most useful depends upon the precision with which the R^{h} 's for different initial/final states can be measured.
-For example, measurements of R^{h} for the bb final state may continue to be somewhat imprecise and it is then double ratio II) that might prove most discriminating.
-Or, it could be that one of the double ratios deviates from unity by a much larger amount than the others, in which case it might be most discriminating even if the R^{h} 's involved are not measured with great precision.
+Which will be most useful depends upon the precision with which the R^h 's for different initial/final states can be measured.
+For example, measurements of R^h for the bb final state may continue to be somewhat imprecise and it is then double ratios deviates from unity by a much larger amount than the others, in which case it might be most discriminating even if the R^h 's involved are not measured with great precision.